|

 two years after the movie, you could say that

-this game doesn't rely on any of that media
+the game doesn't rely on any of that media

-hype at all; The Little Mermaid is
+hype at all, actually.
+The Little Mermaid is

 simply a fun game that anyone can really pick